ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 ## Introduction

 Modern applications are moving away from large-scale, monolithic architectures to more loosely coupled architectures based on microservices principles.
-This requires integrations to adopt microservices principles to enable agile updates, elastic scalability, ability to add or drop service functionality.
+This requires integrations to adopt microservices principles to enable agile updates, elastic scalability, and the ability to add or drop service functionality.
 The traditional centralized ESBs have a rigid infrastructure and does not provide the flexibility required for new architectures.
 Modern loosely coupled applications architectures require agile integration.

 IBM App Connect Enterprise V11 delivers a platform that supports [agile integration](https://www.ibm.com/cloud/integration/agile-integration) required for a modern digital enterprise.